-17About 11 percent of the joiners were born during the panel.
+18About 11 percent of the joiners were born during the panel.
 Another 13 percent were between the ages of 1 and 16 when they joined the panel.

+As shown in Appendix Table 1, a key factor determining whether a valid SSN is available is age: only 69 percent of children under the age of 6 (at the first interview) have a valid SSN, compared to 79 percent of older children and youths (ages 6-24), and over 85 percent of older adults.
+Because of these differences, the valid-SSN subsample under-represents children relative to the overall sample.
+Ethnicity is also related to the probability of a valid SSN.
 About 86 percent of white non-Hispanics have a valid SSN, compared to 77 percent of black non-Hispanics, 82 percent of Asian non-Hispanics, and 76 percent of Hispanics.
 Thus, the valid-SSN subsample slightly over-represents white non-Hispanics relative to other groups.
-Individuals with valid SSN's are also less likely to be poor or near-poor than those without an SSN.
+Individuals with valid SSNs are also less likely to be poor or near-poor than those without an SSN.
 Sample attrition rates, however, are fairly similar for the two groups.

 Most importantly for this study, reported Medicaid coverage rates are fairly similar in the subsamples with and without valid SSNs.
-This equality may seem rather surprising, given that the subsample without SSN's includes a higher fraction of children (who have higher Medicaid coverage rates) and a higher fraction of individuals with low incomes (who also have higher coverage rates).
-It should be noted, however, that the public assistance and Medicaid systems require SSN's for those who are covered.
+This equality may seem rather surprising, given that the subsample without SSNs includes a higher fraction of children (who have higher Medicaid coverage rates) and a higher fraction of individuals with low incomes (who also have higher coverage rates).
+It should be noted, however, that the public assistance and Medicaid systems require SSNs for those who are covered.
 Thus, nearly all adults and children who receive Medi-Cal coverage should actually have an SSN.
-On balance, this requirement seems to offset the lower rate of SSN's for children and poor adults, leading to a roughly proportional representation of people covered by Medicaid in the valid-SSN subsample.
-Based on the comparisons in Table 4 we conclude that the group of individuals in the SIPP who can be matched to administrative Medicaid records via their SSN's is not fully representative of the California population, but does include reasonable fractions of children and people from low-income families.
+On balance, this requirement seems to offset the lower rate of SSNs for children and poor adults, leading to a roughly proportional representation of people covered by Medicaid in the valid-SSN subsample.
+Based on the comparisons in Table 4 we conclude that the group of individuals in the SIPP who can be matched to administrative Medicaid records via their SSNs is not completely representative of the California population, but does include reasonable fractions of children and people from low-income families.